Data, Analytics & AI job market report cover, Denver-Aurora-Centennial, CO, 2026-06

 Where the Opportunities Are Concentrated

-Where to focus: Prioritize mid-level Python/SQL roles at large or enterprise employers in tech, healthcare-tech, and regulated industries, and widen your search to on-site and hybrid openings.
+Where to focus: Focus on mid-level, Python-and-SQL-heavy roles in technology, consulting, public-sector, defense, healthcare, and financial-services teams, and widen your search to on-site and hybrid openings.

 Skills and Credentials Worth Pursuing